The secret to brand recognition: effective brand guidelines

 • Approved images

-A good brand style guide pulls your marketing strategy together and ensures that every element works together.
+Good brand guidelines pull your marketing strategy together and ensures that every element works together.
 To make this all a little more tangible, we’ve gathered a couple of great examples of companies that have used brand guidelines to make their marketing strategy more effective.

 Why do we like it?